jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 **D(31..0)** (Data Bus)
 This bus is driven by the bus master for writes and the target device for reads and tristated by inactive bus masters.
 The CPU Local Bus devices may drive this bus with either TTL or LVTTL level logic.
 However, the AmigaPCI drives this bus at TTL levels.
 As such, it is necessary that the CPU Local Bus Card devices be TTL, TTL tolerant, or use level shifting to convert the incoming TTL levels to the voltage required.

-**DSACK(1..0)** (Data Port Size and Cycle Termination)
+**PORT** (Port Size)
-This LVTTL bus is driven by the target device and tristated by inactive target devices.
-This bus indicates the data port width of the target device and terminates the cycle.
-See Section 3.7 for a detailed description.
-In certain circumstances, devices on the CPU Local Bus Card may choose to drive MC68040/MC68060 **_TA** (transfer acknowledge) directly.
+This LVTTL signal is driven by the target device and tristated by inactive target devices.
+Used to indicate the data bus width of the target device.
+Logic low (0) indicates a 32-bit port.
+Logic high (1) indicates a 16-bit port.

 **R_W** (Read/Write)
 This TTL tolerant signal is driven by the bus master and tristated by inactive bus masters.

+**SIZ(1..0)** (Transfer Size)
+This TTL tolerant bus is driven by the bus master and tristated by inactive bus masters.
+These are the MC68040/MC68060 transfer size signals.

+**_TACK** (Transfer Acknowledge)
+This LVTTL signal is driven by the target device and tristated by inactive target devices.
+It signals the CPU Local Bus device that the target device has is ready to complete the data transfer cycle.

 **_TBI** (Tranfer Burst Inhibit)
 This LVTTL signal is driven by the target device and tristated by inactive target devices.
 Inhibits a burst cycle in favor of individual data transfers.